asterling8516/Derpy-DM-Guide-Obsidian/Homebrewed/Rules/Shopping (bargaining).md

 - Class.
 An alchemist may set the price a bit lower for a fellow alchemist.
 - Reputation.
 Are you a renowned adventurer?
 Do you come back to the same merchant often?
 Have you helped the merchant out before?
 - Manners.
 Having a silver tongue when talking to someone you want to buy something from may not be a bad thing
+# Selling
+These rules work in reverse when selling an item.

 **THESE RULES DO NOT APPLY TO THE SHOP OF MANY THINGS**